cloud-gov/cg-site/content/docs/ops/continuous-monitoring.md

 * BOSH stemcell update that fixes CVEs
 * Buildpack updates that don’t change security model
 * User documentation updates
-* Most dashboard updates
+* Most dashboard updates (not major changes that may have security impact)
 * Configuring platform alerts to be more specific or precise
 * Adding platform alerts
 * Adding automated tests to any component
-* Adjusting configuration or number of platform “virtual machine” components, such as disk size
+* Adjusting configuration or number of platform “virtual machine” components, such as disk size (not major changes to configuration that may have security impact, such as a whole different operating system)
 * An upstream open source component integrates a new dependency

 ### When a change should be discussed with our JAB TRs (Technical Representatives)

-*Must be discussed at least one week ahead of planned change.*
+*Start the discussion when we identify that we want to make this kind of change.
+Must be discussed at least one week ahead of planned change.*

 The change fits one or more of the following criteria: